StephanGocht/VeriPB/README.rst

 and more (such as verifying that a valid solution is found) in python and c++.
 A description of the proof file format can be found below.

-Currently it only supports linear pseudo-Boolean proofs using cutting planes.
+Currently its focus is on linear pseudo-Boolean proofs utilizing cutting planes reasoning.
+VeriPB has already been used for various applications including proof logging of

+    * subgraph isomorphism [GMN2020]_,
+    * clique and maximum common (connected) subgraph [GMMNPT2020]_,
+    * constraint programming with all different constraints [EGMN20]_ and
+    * parity reasoning in the context of CDCL SAT solvers [GN21]_.

 WARNING
 =======